Mariki816/GlazeHub/README.md

 Future Plans
 ========
 GlazeHub will be deployed after a period of testing.
-I hope to soft launch by the end of December 2014.
+Glazehub is now deployed at: www.glazehub.com.

 Future versions will have Facebook/Twitter or other social media log in.
 I also will add an upload photo feature.
 This will aid potters/artists who wish to keep a record of test glazes.